-Associate Professor in Clinical Data Science and Consultant Cardiologist
+Associate Professor in Clinical Data Science and Honorary Consultant Cardiologist

 Interview with Amitava Banerjee about the award-winning publication: Banerjee A et al. Estimating excess 1-year mortality from COVID-19 according to underlying conditions and age in England: a rapid analysis using NHS health records in 3.8 million adults.
 Lancet (12 May 2020).
-The paper won the Health Data Research UK, which is the UK National Institute for Health Data Science, Impact of the Year award.
+The paper won the Impact of the Year award from Health Data Research UK, which is the UK National Institute for Health Data Science.

 Background: Amitava Banerjee is Associate Professor in Clinical Data Science at University College London, and Honorary Consultant Cardiologist at University College London Hospitals and Barts Health NHS Trusts.
 Ami is a researcher, educator and clinician with interests spanning data science, cardiovascular disease, global health, training and evidence-based healthcare.
 In the Big Data @Heart project, Ami is the co-lead for Work Package 2 “Disease understanding and outcomes definition”.

 Ami qualified at Oxford Medical School and trained in Oxford, Newcastle, Hull, and London.
 He has a master’s in public health from Harvard, did an internship at the World Health Organisation and DPhil in epidemiology from Oxford.
 He works across two busy tertiary care settings with both inpatient and outpatient commitments.
 He is subspecialised in heart failure.
 His clinical work very much informs his research and vice versa, whether in the evaluation of medical technology or the ethics of large-scale use of patient data.

 How are you holding up during the pandemic?